HaydenMacDonald/multigitminder/README.md

 ## Secrets & Environmental Variables

-`multigitminder` requires a Beeminder auth token as an input, stored as a secret in your chosen repo.
-To store a secret in your repo, see the [GitHub Docs](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
+`multigitminder` requires a Beeminder auth token as an input, stored as a secret in your chosen repo(s).
+For help on how to store a secret in your repo, see the [GitHub Docs](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

 ## Example Usage